Skip to main content

 Permissions

-Divio Cloud uses a role-based access control (RBAC) system to give you fine-grained control over who can do what inside your organization.
-Permissions are scoped at four levels:
+Divio Cloud uses a combined Role-Based Access Control (RBAC) and Relation-Based Access Control (ReBAC) model to give you fine-grained control over who can do what inside your organisation.

 • Application – application configuration, deployments, addons, and app-level operations.